 #2 Broa de Avintes

-Broa de Avintes is a dense dark brown bread made with maize, rye, and malt flour, and cooked for a long time – 5 to 6 hours.
-This bread is originated in Avintes, Gaia in the North of Portugal, near to Porto.
-Thus its name (Cornbread from Avintes)
+Broa de Avintes is a dense dark brown bread made with maize, rye, and malt flour and cooked for a long time – 5 to 6 hours.
+This bread originated in Avintes, Gaia, in northern Portugal, near Porto.
+Thus, its name (Cornbread from Avintes)

-Broa de Avintes has a bittersweet flavor, a humid texture, and it’s very, very dense.
-It also has a very unique shape of a bell tower.
+Broa de Avintes has a bittersweet flavor and a humid texture and is very, very dense.
+It also has the unique shape of a bell tower.
 This is quite a peculiar bread, and when we were children, we used to call it chocolate bread due to its dark color, but it doesn’t taste anything like chocolate (obviously).
-In Avintes, it is traditional to eat fried slices of Broa of Avintes.
+In Avintes, eating fried slices of Broa of Avintes is traditional.

 #3 Regueifa

-Regueifa is a fluffy wheat bread with a soft light crust, and a white spongy interior.
-With a unique shape of a circle and it is mostly traditional in Minho and Aveiro.
+Regueifa is a fluffy wheat bread with a soft, light crust and a spongy white interior.
+It has the unique shape of a circle, and it is mostly traditional in Minho and Aveiro.
 It’s not easy to find it in the south of Portugal.

 People used to buy it on Sundays after mass, carrying it in the arm through the middle hole, and it is sometimes known as “Rosca” or Sunday bread.
 It is a deliciously fluffy bread, but it is better eaten fresh (preferably still hot), as it doesn’t age very well.